Notes and Applied Theory Small Data Ethics

 A practical checklist

 These four questions are a condensed version of the ETHICMAP cycle applied to a single run.
-If you cannot answer all four, the system is not ready to produce consequential outputs.
 See the full ETHICMAP cycle →